Selhurst Park in London, home of Crystal Palace FC

 Search hotels in Central London

-Central London offers the best hotel choice with trains to Selhurst taking 25 minutes from Victoria.
+Central London offers the best hotel choice with trains to Selhurst taking 25 minutes from Victoria and 20 minutes from London Bridge — easily fast enough to combine the match with full London sightseeing days.

 Our Recommendation

-For tourists, stay in central London (Victoria or London Bridge areas) and take the train to Selhurst - it's quick and convenient.
-For those wanting proximity, Croydon offers more hotel options with short train journeys to the stadium.
+For first-time international visitors, stay in central London (Victoria or London Bridge areas) and take the train to Selhurst — it's quick, simple, and means your hotel is a tube ride from the West End.
+For matchday-focused weekends and those who prefer a quieter post-match walk back to the room, Croydon offers more hotel options, particularly the two Premier Inns and the Croydon Park, all within a short train hop of the ground.

-The Selhurst area itself is residential with few hotels, but transport links mean you can stay almost anywhere in London and reach the ground easily.
+The Selhurst area itself is genuinely residential with very few hotels, but transport links mean you can stay almost anywhere in south or central London and reach the ground in under 30 minutes door-to-door.

 Frequently Asked Questions